pads/benpaddock.net/posts/my-first-cyclocross-season.md

 Before the first race, I realised I was pretty clueless about this kind of riding.
 I was comfortable riding on canal tow paths and gravel tracks but not negotiating off-camber muddy banks and twisty S-bends.
 I had heard that another local club, [Peddlamaniacs](https://www.peddlamaniacs.com/), ran CX practice sessions on Thursday evenings.
 On the first session I attended we practiced mounting and dismounting (you clip into your pedals just like a road bike but use MTB style pedals as they cope better with mud).
 From the get-go I had already fallen off on the slippery grass and struck my right calf with the pedal, resulting in a nasty gash.
 What a great start!

 What follows are brief race reports for each round I attended.
-I didn't go to every round due to not wanting to travel to far or, more likely, wimping out because of the weather.
+I didn't go to every round due to not wanting to travel too far or, more likely, wimping out because of the weather.

 ## Round 1 - Ullenhall